Pv3-Labs/gibberle/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 6. Exceptions are handled and communicated properly (catch block, throw exception, descriptive logs)

-7. Justify if a class/method is as many LOC as it needs to be.
+7. Justify if a class/method is as many LOC (lines of code) as it needs to be.

 8. Gauge the validity of your types, use dynamic/complex types as needed.

 9. Scope of access should be as restrictive as possible.

 10. Follow OOP, break big problems into smaller, simpler ones.
 Design methods/classes with this in mind.

+You are the last line of defense.